 Campanula 'Sarastro' is completely covered in long, bell-shape, deep purple flowers on 18-inch-tall stems in early summer.
 It reblooms throughout the summer if faded flowers stalks are removed.
 It spreads to form a large clump.
 Zones 4-8

-White Canterbury bells
+White Canterbury Bells

 Campanula medium 'Alba' is a biennial that produces dramatic 3-foot-tall white flower spires.
 Zones 5-8

 The tall spires of a stand of foxglove, rising up in the garden in early summer, is a sight to behold.
-Most are biennials, that is, they need two years to bloom and then die in the fall.
+Most are biennials, that is they need two years to bloom and then die in the fall.
 But if you can get a stand going, they'll reseed so prolifically it will seem they're perennials.
-To be successful with foxgloves, they must have rich, moist, well-drained soil and light shade, especially in the afternoon.
+To be successful, foxgloves must have rich, moist, well-drained soil and light shade, especially in the afternoon.
 (They'll do fine in full sun in the northern third of the country.)
 These tall plants also need to be out of any wind.
 Plants may rebloom if deadheaded after the first flush of bloom.

 Phlox are one of those bounteous summer flowers any large sunny flowerbed or border shouldn't be without.
 There are several different kinds of phlox.
 Garden and meadow phlox produce large panicles of fragrant flowers in a wide assortment of colors.
 They also add height, heft, and charm to a border.
-Low-growing wild Sweet William, moss pinks, and creeping phlox are effective as ground covers, at the front of the border, and as rock and wild garden plants, especially in light shade.
-These native gems have been hybridized extensively especially to toughen the foliage against mildew problems; many recent selections are mildew-resistant.
+Low-growing wild Sweet William, moss pinks, and creeping phlox are effective as ground covers at the front of the border, and as rock and wild garden plants, especially in light shade.
+These native gems have been hybridized extensively, especially to toughen the foliage against mildew problems; many recent selections are mildew-resistant.
 Phlox need amply moist soil for best overall health.